 Before implementing any AI marketing tools, there are a few key factors for digital marketers to consider:

 Data Privacy Standards

 At the outset of your new marketing program, be sure that your AI marketing platform will not cross the line of acceptable data use in the name of data personalization.
-Be sure privacy standards are established and programmed into your AI marketing platforms as needed to maintain compliance and consumer trust.
+Be sure data privacy standards are established and programmed into your AI marketing platforms as needed to maintain compliance and consumer trust.

 Data Quantity and Sources

 In order to get started with AI marketing, digital marketers typically need to have a vast amount of data at their disposal.
 This data will train the AI marketing tool in customer preferences, external trends, and other factors that will impact the success of AI-enabled marketing campaigns.
-This data can be taken from the organization’s own CRM, previous marketing campaigns, and website data.
-Additionally, marketers may supplement this with second and third-party data, which can include location data, weather data, and other external factors that may contribute to a purchasing decision.
+This data can be taken from the organization’s CRM, previous marketing campaigns, and website data.
+Additionally, marketers may supplement this with second and third-party data, including location data, weather data, and other external factors that may contribute to a purchasing decision.

 Acquire Data Science Talent

 Many marketing teams lack employees with the necessary data science and AI expertise, making it difficult to work with vast amounts of data and deliver insights.
-To get AI marketing programs off the ground, organizations should work with third-party organizations that can assist in the collection and analysis of data to train their tools for optimal performance and facilitate ongoing maintenance.
+To get AI marketing programs off the ground, organizations should work with third-party organizations that can assist in collecting and analyzing data to train their tools for optimal performance and facilitate ongoing maintenance.